SAI1813q/Microsoft-Sentinel-SOC-Lab/Detection/README.md

 ⬆️ **[Back to Detection Validation Summary](#-detection-validation-summary)**

 ---

 # 🚨 AS-REP Roasting Detection

 ---

-# Detection Overview
+## 📖 Detection Overview

-**AS-REP Roasting** is a Kerberos attack that targets Active Directory user accounts configured with the **"Do not require Kerberos preauthentication"** option.
-An attacker can request an Authentication Service Response (AS-REP) from the Domain Controller without providing valid credentials.
-The returned AS-REP contains an encrypted portion that can be extracted and cracked offline to recover the user's password.
+**AS-REP Roasting** is a Kerberos-based credential access attack that targets Active Directory user accounts configured with the **"Do not require Kerberos preauthentication"** option.
+Unlike standard Kerberos authentication, these accounts allow attackers to request an Authentication Service Response (AS-REP) from the Domain Controller without first proving knowledge of the account's password.

+The returned AS-REP contains encrypted authentication data that can be extracted and subjected to offline password-cracking attacks using tools such as **Hashcat** or **John the Ripper**.
+If the password is successfully cracked, the attacker may gain unauthorized access to the compromised account, potentially leading to privilege escalation, lateral movement, and further compromise of the Active Directory environment.

-This Microsoft Sentinel analytics rule detects Kerberos Authentication Service requests where **Kerberos Pre-Authentication is disabled (PreAuthType = 0)**, indicating a potential AS-REP Roasting attempt.
+This Microsoft Sentinel analytics rule detects **Kerberos Authentication Service Requests (Event ID 4768)** where **PreAuthType = 0**, indicating that Kerberos pre-authentication was not required and a potentially vulnerable account was targeted.

 ---

-# Attack Scenario
+## 🎯 Attack Scenario

-An attacker performs reconnaissance to identify domain accounts that do not require Kerberos pre-authentication.
-Using offensive tools such as **Rubeus**, **Impacket-GetNPUsers**, or **PowerView**, the attacker requests AS-REP tickets for vulnerable accounts.
+An attacker first identifies Active Directory accounts that have **Kerberos pre-authentication disabled**.
+This reconnaissance can be performed using offensive tools such as **Rubeus**, **PowerView**, or **Impacket GetNPUsers**.

-Since pre-authentication is disabled, the Domain Controller returns an encrypted authentication response without validating the user's password.
-The attacker exports the Kerberos hash and performs an offline password-cracking attack using tools such as **Hashcat** or **John the Ripper**.
+Once a vulnerable account is identified, the attacker sends an Authentication Service Request (AS-REQ) to the Domain Controller.
+Because the account does not require Kerberos pre-authentication, the Domain Controller immediately returns an **Authentication Service Response (AS-REP)** containing encrypted credential material.

+The attacker then extracts the Kerberos hash from the AS-REP response and performs offline password cracking.
+If the password is recovered, the compromised account can be used for authentication, privilege escalation, persistence, or lateral movement throughout the Active Directory environment.

-Microsoft Sentinel monitors Kerberos authentication events and generates an alert whenever an AS-REQ is received without pre-authentication, allowing security analysts to detect credential theft attempts before privilege escalation or lateral movement occurs.
+Microsoft Sentinel continuously monitors Kerberos authentication events and generates a high-severity alert whenever an AS-REQ request is observed without Kerberos pre-authentication, enabling security analysts to detect AS-REP Roasting attempts before credentials are compromised.

-**MITRE ATT&CK**
+### 🎯 MITRE ATT&CK Mapping

 | Tactic | Technique | ID |
 |---------|-----------|----|